maplibre/maplibre-style-spec/CONTRIBUTING.md

 # Building the Docs site

-The MapLibre style spec documnetions site is based on [SOLIDSTART](https://start.solidjs.com/) in order to get Server Side Rendering for Search Engnie Optimization.
+The MapLibre style spec documnetions site is based on [SolidStart](https://start.solidjs.com/) in order to get Server Side Rendering for Search Engine Optimization.

 ```bash
 cd docs